demitastes/demitastes.github.io/index.md

-Writings of a whiskey enthusiast.
-Currently focused on American Single Malt.
+# Writings of a whiskey enthusiast.

+## Currently focused on American Single Malt.

+I started reviewing whiskey in 2020 by seeking out the kinds of things my friends might want to try, and quickly moved to seeking the unique and interesting.
+These days I focus most of my energy on American Single Malt Whiskey, including creating the subreddit /r/AmericanSMW.
+I enjoy Single Malts from around the world, as well as a little of everything else, including Bourbon, Brandy, Rum, and Mezcal.
+I’ve been using names starting with “Demi” since forever, so when I noticed my habit of pouring what seemed to be the smallest drams around the web, and the obvious pun with the small espresso cup called a demitasse, I decided that the name “DemiTastes” only made sense.

 ---